brucland/RP2040/PIO/stepper_control/README.md

 half-steps, signals the cpu that it is ready, waits for new data, then starts the new sequence.

-The code
+The code sructure
 ---
 There are two source files which are compiled using the Arduino 2.0beta IDE and a PIO assembler.
-The C++ source file has a *.ino extension
+The C++ source file has a *.ino* extension
-The assembler I have been using is a web version at https://wokwi.com/tools/pioasm.
+The assembler I have been using is a web version at ** https://wokwi.com/tools/pioasm**.
 PIOASM takes assembler source (of course) and also allows you to write some of the state machine C set up code in the same file.
 The output of the assembler is a C header file with an array representing the assembled PIO code, a couple of assembler-written C routines, and with the C code you specifed passed through to the header file.